joelkoen/PicoLimbo/README.md

 #### GitHub Releases

 Download pre-compiled binaries for multiple platforms from the [GitHub releases page](https://github.com/Quozul/PicoLimbo/releases).
-No Java or other dependencies required.
+No Java or other dependencies are required.

 #### Compiling from Source with Cargo